 Moving takes a while, stray boxes and figurines may have not found their place yet, and that’s okay!
 (If you haven’t made the move yet, here’s our quintessential moving checklist).
 Most people wait months before throwing a housewarming party, and for good reason.
 You want to make sure you’re settled into your new home and feel comfortable opening up your space to others.

 As we all know, building up a group of people you want to invite over for your housewarming party takes a bit as well.
 The party should be thrown somewhere around a couple of months after moving in, to get your grounding.
-It also should be around a time where everyone you want to invite can make it to your party.
+It also should be around a time when everyone you want to invite can make it to your party.
 Making sure a time and date where everyone can attend will provide the best outcome.
 Another thing to consider is the cost of the party.
 There’s no need to break the bank for your housewarming party, so consider waiting a couple of months after you’ve moved in so that you can save up for the party essentials.

 The invite list